scuba-illinois/mp-3-analysis/README.md

 Some of the checkpoints also have written components and we have provided markdown cells for you to fill in your answer.

 ## What to submit
-* *Your python code* (`MP-3.ipynb`): upload your completed notebook with all checkpoints filled out and all code outputs visible to canvas.
+* *Your python code* (`MP-3.ipynb`): upload your completed notebook with all checkpoints filled out and all code outputs visible to Canvas.

 ## Grading